Tarang74/Tarang74/README.md

 I am currently in my second year of university studying Mathematics and Engineering (Honours), majoring in Applied Mathematics and Software Engineering.

 I use my GitHub account to store my projects and to share my knowledge with others.
-In addition to this, I have curated a list of all the notes I have written throughout my studies at QUT, which can be found [here](https://github.com/stars/Tarang74/lists/university-notes).
+In addition to this, I have curated a list of all the notes I have written throughout my studies at QUT, which can be found on my [GitBook](https://Tarang74.gitbook.com/qut-notes/v/home).

-Feel free to check out my repositories!
+Feel free to check out my other repositories!

 ---